A Selective Timeline of Art Censorship from 1989 to the Present

 Congress passes an amendment which requires that all NEA grants take into account “general standards of decency and respect of the diverse beliefs and values of the American public.”

-Joseph Papp, diresctor of the New York Shakespeare festival, rejects a $50,000 NEA grant because of its requirement that grantees sign a statement that they will not produce “obscene” work.
+Joseph Papp, director of the New York Shakespeare Festival, rejects a $50,000 NEA grant because of its requirement that grantees sign a statement that they will not produce “obscene” work.

 - Controversy at the Contemporary Arts Center of Cincinnati over Robert Mapplethorpe Retrospective, 1990: A local sherriff stages a raid on a Robert Mapplethorpe retrospective at the Contemporary Arts Center of Cincinnati (CAC) and seeks indictment of museum director Dennis Barie and CAC on obscenity charges.
 The case goes to trial.
 Both Barrie and CAC are aquitted; Barrie leaves CAC shortly afterwards.
 Additional info: 25 years later: Cincinnati and the obscenity trial over Mapplethorpe art; Read more: Mapplethorpe Obscenity Trial: 1990 – Obscenity Or Art?, Suggestions For Further Reading – Exhibit, Cincinnati, Cac, and Barrie

 Fall of the Berlin Wall